 Blogging has become really simple.
 You can now get a new blog set up in the same time frame it will take you to drink your morning coffee.
 You can potentially share your message with hundreds, thousands, or even millions of people, which means you can share your products, services and recommendations too.
-So, should you monetize your blog from day one, or build a readership first?
+So, should you monetize your blog from day one, or build a relationship with your readers first?

 Let’s look at both options: